sudeepmondal/FastAPI-To_Do-with-PostgreSQL/README.md

 ## 📖 About

-A fully-featured **Todo REST API** with user authentication, task management, pagination, and filtering.
+A fully-featured **Todo API** with user authentication, task management, pagination, and filtering.
 Built following best practices with clean, modular code and complete Swagger documentation.

 > ✅ Every user can only access their own tasks — fully secured with JWT tokens.